 The Bank was incorporated and is domiciled in Ukraine.
-The Bank is a public joint stock company limited by shares and was set up in accordance with Ukrainian laws.
-As at 31 December 2015 and 31 December 2014, the Bank's immediate parent company was PKO Bank Polski S.A.
+The Bank is a public joint stock company limited by shares and was set up in accordance with Ukrainian regulations.
+As of 31 December 2015 and 2014 the Bank's immediate parent company was PKO Bank Polski S.A.
 (Poland).
 The Bank is a member of the PKO Bank Polski S.A.
 Group ("PKO BP S.A.
 Group").
 The largest shareholder of the PKO BP S.A.
 Group is the State Treasury of Poland.

 Principal activity.
-The Group's principal business activity includes commercial banking operations, corporate and retail banking operations within Ukraine.
+The Bank's principal business activity is commercial banking operations, corporate and retail banking operations within Ukraine.
 The Bank was founded in 1990 as a joint stock company.
 Initially registered by the USSR State Bank, the Bank was re-registered by the National Bank of Ukraine (the "NBU") on 14 October 1991 under the name of West-Ukrainian Commercial Bank.
 In 2002, the Bank was renamed as Kredyt Bank (Ukraina).
 In November 2005, the shareholders of the Bank made the decision to change the name to Kredobank.
 Under the decision of Extraordinary General Shareholders Meeting on 26 November 2009, the Bank changed its name to Public Joint Stock Company "KREDOBANK" in order to bring its activities into compliance with the requirements of the Law of Ukraine On Joint Stock Companies.

-The Bank operates under Licence # 43 issued by the NBU on 11 October 2011 and General License # 43 issued on 11 October 2011, that provide the Bank with the right to conduct banking operations, including currency operations.
+The Bank operates under licence # 43 issued by the NBU on 11 October 2011 and general license # 43 issued on 11 October 2011, that provide the Bank with the right to conduct bank operations, including currency operations.
 The Bank also possesses licences for custodial services issued on 10 October 2013 and licences for securities operations issued on 7 November 2012.
 The Bank participates in the State deposit insurance scheme (registration # 051 dated 19 October 2012), which operates according to the Law of Ukraine "On Deposit Guarantee Fund" dated 23 February 2012 (as amended).
 The Deposit Guarantee Fund guarantees repayment of individual deposits up to UAH 200 thousand (2014: UAH 200 thousand) per individual in case bank liquidation procedure is started.

-As at 31 December 2015, the Bank has 110 outlets (2014: 110 outlets) within Ukraine.
+As at 31 December 2015 the Bank has 110 outlets (2014: 110 outlets) within Ukraine.

-The key strategic purpose of JSC "KREDOBANK" is to conduct profitable activities.
-The mission of JSC "KREDOBANK" is to be a reliable financial partner for the clients and an attractive employer for the employees.
-Due to its specialization and concentration of resources, the Bank seeks to achieve and maintain long-term business stability, providing efficiency of its shareholders' investments.
+The key strategic purpose of the Bank is profit activities.
+The Bank's mission is to be a reliable financial partner for clients and an attractive employer for employees.
+Due to specialization and concentration of its resources the Bank seeks to achieve and maintain long-term business stability, providing efficiency of its shareholders investments.